-There is a variety of different types of market research, which you can help you gather information about your customers’ needs and preferences.
+There is a variety of types of market research, which can help you gather information about your customers’ needs and preferences.
 While this in and of itself may sound simple, it’s actually a vast topic that covers different market research methods, objectives, and areas of study.
-Unsurprisingly, because there are a variety of approaches you can take to understand your business’s customers, there are often times confusion over their intended results.
+Depending on your goal, you may choose to conduct a survey, do A/B testing, gather a focus group, or research the topic online using various analytic tools.
+Unsurprisingly, because there are a variety of approaches you can take to understand your business’s customers, there is oftentimes confusion over their intended results.

 Types of Market Research